vitorm04/docs.pt-br/docs/framework/unmanaged-api/profiling/icorprofilerinfo-getthreadinfo-method.md

 ms.locfileid: "74449896"
 ---
 # <a name="icorprofilerinfogetthreadinfo-method"></a>Método ICorProfilerInfo::GetThreadInfo
-Gets the current Win32 thread identity for the specified thread.
+Obtém a identidade do Thread Win32 atual para o thread especificado.

 ## <a name="syntax"></a>Sintaxe